Tropical Bowl (all-star game)

-The Tropical Bowl is a college football postseason all-star game played annually in Florida in January since 2016.
+The Tropical Bowl is a postseason all-star game featuring top college football seniors mainly from FBS.
+Started in 2016, the game is played annually in Florida in January.
 Initially played as the Tropic Bowl, it has used its current name since the January 2017 game.

 Game results

+Daytona Stadium was formerly known as Municipal Stadium, and is referred to as such on the game's website.